hyperoslo/Cache/README.md

 - Flexible `Config` struct which is used in the initialization of `Cache` and `HybridCache` classes, based on the concept of having front- and back- caches.
 A request to a front cache should be less time and memory consuming (`NSCache` is used by default here).
-On the other hand, back cache should be more permanent and independent from the life cycle of application, because it's more like backup solution to store your data (Disk cache is one of the reliable approaches here).
+The difference between front and back caching is that back caching is used for content that outlives the application life-cycle.
+See it more like a convenient way to store user information that should persist across application launches.
+Disk cache is the most reliable choice here.
 - `StorageFactory` - a place to register and retrieve your cache storage by type.
 - Possibility to set expiry date + automatic cleanup of expired objects.
 - Basic memory and disk cache functionality.